basilhussain/wch-web-isp/README.md

 * CH32V30x
 * CH32X03x

+## Building

+> [!NOTE]
+> **A pre-built copy can be found in the Releases section of the GitHub repository.**

+Building requires the bundling tool [esbuild](https://esbuild.github.io/), a copy of which needs be installed in a `tools\esbuild` sub-folder of the project.
+Please note building is currently only supported on Windows.

+To build:

+1. Open a command prompt in the project folder.
+2. Run `build.bat`.
+3. The resultant HTML, JS, and CSS files will be output to the `dist` sub-folder.

+If any Linux/Mac users are feeling resourceful, they may wish to review the contents of `build.bat` and translate the script within to an appropriate shell script or discrete commands. 😄

-## Self-Hosting
+## Running

+If you downloaded a pre-built release, first extract the contents of the zip file to a location of your choice.

+Open in your web browser the `index.html` file from the `dist` folder.
-If you want to deploy a copy of this tool to be hosted on your own web server, installation is simple:

-1. Copy all files and sub-folders to a location of your choice on your web server.
+If you want to deploy a copy of this tool to be hosted on your own web server, simply upload all files within the `dist` folder to a location of your choice on your web server.
-2. Load that server URL in your web browser.
-3. Done!
-Nothing else required. 😄

-Please note that it is not possible to run this tool locally by loading `index.html` into a browser (i.e. straight from the filesystem via `file://`) due to [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) JS module restrictions.

 ## Licence